 It’s important to understand that small containers are suitable for a brief time only.
 Give your pet plenty of space to swim around.

-If you decide to buy a cheap aquarium, keep in mind they are likely to be defaced when they’re cleaned and will turn yellow with time and use.
-In addition, they will curve or arch more easily.
-You’ll even have problems with the bigger ones if the materials used to make the aquarium are cheap.
+If you decide to buy a cheap aquarium, keep in mind they’re likely to be defaced when they’re cleaned and will turn yellow with time and use.
+They’ll also curve or arch more easily and you’ll have problems with the bigger ones if the materials used to make the aquarium are cheap.

 As the proud owner make it as enjoyable as you can for your fish.
 It’s gratifying if a little extra time is taken to choose the best possible place for them to live.